 A moving average (MA) is calculated by calculating the sum of closing prices from a specified number of trading periods, and then dividing the sum by the number of trading periods.

 For example: a 20-day MA is calculated by taking the closing prices from the past 20 periods and then dividing the sum by 20.

 An EMA is simply an MA with a different distribution curve that places more weight on recent trading periods.

 As a result, EMAs react faster to sudden changes in price and are especially useful for trading breakouts.

 In this post, we’ll take a look at a few examples of how to use EMAs to find high-probability entries and exits.

 Choosing the Right EMA period

-There's no magical EMA period setting that will generate profitable trading signals 100% of the time.
+There's no magical EMA period setting that will generate profitable trading signals every time.

-Experienced traders often tailor the EMA period setting to the asset in question.
+Experienced traders often tailor the EMA period setting based on the asset they are trading.
 For example, a trader may choose to use EMA20 and EMA40 for BTC, and EMA30 and EMA55 for ETH.

 Popular EMA periods include EMA5, EMA13, EMA20, EMA40, EMA55 and EMA200.